-Check out our detail Hobie Pro Angler 14 review here.
+Check out our detailed Hobie Pro Angler 14 review here.

 Sizes – Hobie Outback vs Pro Angler

 The Pro Angler comes in three sizes.
-The Hobie website gives a good run down of which size would suit for any given angler.
+The Hobie website gives a good rundown of which size would suit any given angler.

 “Bigger people need bigger kayaks.
 Whether you’re tall or a bit husky, make sure to sit in the cockpit of any Hobie you’re considering.
 Try out the different Vantage seats.
 All are comfortable, with industry-leading adjustability.
 The ST and XT seats that outfit the Pro Angler series are larger and taller.